jlindsey/rutty/README.md

 ###Tags###

-The `rutty dsh` and `rutty scp` commands both allow the `--tags` flag.
+The `rutty dsh` and `rutty scp` commands both allow the `-g` flag.
 The usage of this flag on these two commands is different than on `add_node`, where it is simply a list of tags to apply to the new node.
 On the remote commands, it essentially has three "modes": single tag, multiple comma-separated tags, and pseudo-SQL tag query.

 The single tag mode is simple.
 The command

-	$ rutty dsh --tags foobar uptime
+	$ rutty dsh -g foobar uptime

 will run the `uptime` command on every node that is tagged with "foobar".